 You cannot focus solely on one or two marketing channels to get your message out to the masses.

 Instead, use a marketing strategy that leverages multiple, varied platforms and mediums to connect with audiences.
-You can accomplish this through hybrid marketing.
+This can be accomplished through hybrid marketing.

 What Is Hybrid Marketing?